 - Hiking: The Engelmar Trail is a 1-mile path that wraps around the circumference of the 38-acre island.

 - Fishing: Trout are abundant in the waters around Horseshoe Island.
 Be sure you have your Wisconsin fishing license before casting the line!

 - Wildlife Viewing: As you explore the island, you’ll find a wide variety of local wildlife, mainly water birds.
 Take a look at the nature and wildlife guide to Peninsula State Park for a comprehensive look at what you can expect to see!

 Door County is home to so many more hidden gems!
 Here are a few more of our favorite adventure spots to visit on a spring or summer day!

 - Washington Island: Accessible via the Washington Island Ferry Line, this island is a destination all by itself.
 Tour the island on the Cherry Train, hit the beach, or take part in a Door County fish boil.

 - Cana Island: The most famous attraction on Cana Island is the historic lighthouse.
 Climb up the steep spiral staircase and enjoy the breathtaking views of Lake Michigan from the top!

 - Chamber’s Island: This charming and secluded island is perfect for travelers looking to get off the beaten path.
 Explore the lighthouse, have a romantic picnic, or hike through the wilderness trails.

-As one of the only adults-only hotels in Door County, The Ashbrooke is the ideal destination for couples looking to get away from it all.
-We’re conveniently located near the best local attractions on the peninsula.
-Guests will also find well-appointed rooms, luxury amenities, and access to exclusive specials and vacation packages!
+As one of the only adults-only hotels in Door County, The Ashbrooke Hotel is the ideal destination for couples looking to get away from it all.
+We’re conveniently located near the best local attractions on the peninsula, so adventure is always at your fingertips.
+Our guests will also find well-appointed rooms, luxury amenities, and access to exclusive specials and vacation packages!